Variational solutions of stochastic partial differential equations with cylindrical L\'evy noise: Case of finite second moments

-A theory of stochastic integration with respect to weakly square-integrable cylindrical L\'evy processes is introduced in \cite{Riedle_L2}.
-The approach is based on the observation that the cylindrical increments of a cylindrical L\'evy process can be radonified by a {\em random} Hilbert-Schmidt mapping.
-More specifically, for $0\le s\le t$ let $\Phi\colon \Omega\to L_{\rm HS}(U,H)$ be a simple, ${\mathcal F}_s$--measurable random variable of the form
+The approach is based on the observation that the cylindrical increments of a cylindrical L\'evy process can be Radonified by a {\em random} Hilbert-Schmidt mapping.
+More specifically, for $0\le s\le t$ let $\Phi\colon \Omega\to L_{\rm HS}(\mathcal{H},H)$ be a simple, ${\mathcal F}_s$-measurable random variable of the form